 New Poll: American Sentiment on Grocery Inflation

-A new Consumer Brands/Ipsos survey released today showed Americans are feeling the pinch of grocery inflation, have shifted where they attribute blame and see solving supply chain challenges as a means of easing pricing pressures.
-Some of the new questions were repeated from prior polls and show notable shifts in public opinion.
+A new Consumer Brands/Ipsos survey released today showed Americans continue to feel the pinch of grocery inflation and shift blame increasingly to supply chain costs and constraints, while recognizing solving supply chain challenges as a means of easing pricing pressures.
+New data also shows significant concern over a host of potential supply chain disruptors.

 Grocery inflation blame has shifted considerably since February, with President Biden’s policies and supply chain costs and constraints receiving more blame while substantially fewer Americans feel the pandemic is the primary driver.
-The pandemic lost its top spot as the most blamed reason for grocery inflation, dropping more than 10 percentage points from February to June.
-Nearly all of that change was picked up by supply chain costs and constraints, which jumped up six points, and President Biden’s policies, which moved into the top spot on a three-point increase.
-The changes are reflective of a volatile four months that has left the pandemic largely in the rearview yet has kept ongoing supply chain problems clearly visible.
+The pandemic lost its top spot as the most blamed reason for grocery inflation in June and continued to fall in July, dropping 12 percentage points from February.
+Nearly all of that change was picked up by supply chain costs and constraints, which jumped up eight points, and President Biden’s policies, which claimed the top spot on a three-point increase.
+The changes are reflective of a volatile five months that has left the pandemic largely in the rearview yet has kept ongoing supply chain problems clearly visible.

 More Americans believe solving for the problems contributing to supply chain pressure will have a positive impact on inflation.
-Half of Americans (50%) said that tackling the supply chain would help ease inflation, up three percentage points from when the question was first asked in December 2021.
-While many admitted to being unsure (23%), only 16% said it would have no impact and just 11% said it would have a negative impact, down four points from December.
+Half of Americans (48%) said that tackling the supply chain would help ease inflation, up slightly from when the question was first asked in December 2021.
+While more Americans admitted to being unsure in July (25%) than they were in June (23%), only 15% said it would have no impact and just 11% said it would have a negative impact, down four points from December.
 Consumer Brands has called for supply chain solutions throughout the pandemic as a means of ensuring continued access and mitigating cost concerns.

 Published on June 24, 2022